elsiklab/gwasviewer/README.md

-# variantviewer
+# gwasviewer

-A JBrowse plugin that adds some custom glyphs for variants
+A JBrowse plugin that adds some custom glyphs for variants and GWAS data

 ## Options